Source: OpenText/Capgemini World Quality Report 2025-26 (n=1,800, 33 countries)

 The automation fantasy

-What separates the effective minority
+What the effective minority does differently

 References